borgbackup/borg/docs/usage.rst

 Files index (client only):
     Proportional to the amount of files in your last backups.
-Can be switched off (see create options), but next backup will be much slower if you do.
+Can be switched off (see create options), but next backup might be much slower if you do.
+    The speed benefit of using the files cache is proportional to file size.

 Repository index (server only):
     Proportional to the amount of data chunks in your repo.
 Lots of chunks